MarcelMYSchmitt/postman-newman-prometheus/README.md

 ### Run Docker Image with NodJS

 For running the tests in Kubernetes we create a NodeJS in which we run the test collection with a prometheus extension where we can publish metrics.
+Please check before building and executing if PROXY Settings/Configration is needed.
+At the moment you have to set it in code manually.
+When build and pushed into a docker registry, you can then deploy the image by using a helm chart, where you defined / set the environment variables.
+Please add the scraping configuration for Prometheus to your deployment file, so Prometheus will be able to scrape the endpoint regularly.
+The endpoint will be available under `/metrics`.